-Eligible jobs created under a subprogram of the Future Economy Fund may be exempt from payroll tax.
-The subprogram is estimated to provide \$51 million in payroll tax exemptions over five years from 2022-23.
+Payroll tax exemptions, that were included as part of a subprogram of the Future Economy Fund in the 2022-23 Budget, have been removed.
+The subprogram was estimated to provide \$50 million in payroll tax exemptions over the four years to 2026-27.